SPECIALIZING IN 100% FAIR CHASE

 ELK = $497 DEER = $430 BEAR= $222 ELK+DEER =$739

-QUALITY- We strongly focus on hunting mature and respectable representatives of our species but because of the difficulty of the Roosevelt elk we recommend not passing a legal bull ( 3 point minimum) unless you are satisfied with the possibility on not having another shot opportunity.
-We cannot control the number of shot opportunities that you will have during your hunt but we guarantee that everyday of our hunt you will be in elk rich areas that have been well scouted.
+QUALITY - We strongly focus on hunting mature and respectable representatives of our species but because of the difficulty of the Roosevelt elk we recommend not passing a legal bull ( 3 point minimum) unless you are satisfied with the possibility of not having another shot opportunity.
+We cannot control the number of shot opportunities that you will have during your hunt, but we guarantee that every day of our hunt you will be in elk rich areas that have been well scouted.
 In Washington State your average Roosevelt bull elk will be a mature 5×5 bull with exceptional 300+ class 6x and bigger bulls being present in all of our hunting areas.

-HUNTING METHODS- Our favorite and most successful method is still-hunting through timbered canyons and river drainages combined with sitting in blinds in bedding areas and along travel routes.
-Spot and stalk hunting in open logging country is also a favorite during the sunrise and sunset hours.
+HUNTING METHODS - Our favorite and most successful method is still-hunting through timbered canyons and river drainages combined with sitting in blinds in bedding areas and along travel routes.
+Spot and stalk hunting in open logging country are also a favorite during the sunrise and sunset hours.
 During the archery season we will add calling to our arsenal for locating bulls.
 We then close the distance and use bugles and/or cow calling to bring them close.

 Season Dates should be accurate but are tentative until the 2020 regulations are issued in the spring.

 West side Elk tag required

 6- or 10-day Archery Hunt SEPT 12-22 Dates pending regulations AVAILABLE!!

 Call for pricing on 10-day hunt.
 Sales tax not included.

 Nov 28th – Dec 2nd, Dec 4 – Dec 8, or Dec 11-15